Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees-Big-O.md

 ##### !question

-With the [Binary Tree Visualizer](https://visualgo.net/en/bst), build a **balanced** tree with a height of 5 levels.
+With the [Binary Tree Visualizer](https://visualgo.net/en/bst) or pen and paper, build a **balanced** tree with a height of 5 levels.
 How many comparisons do you need to make to find a particular leaf node?

 ##### !end-question